A family guide to mount gambier

 BIG4 Blue Lake Holiday Park

 The perfect base for your Mount Gambier adventure, Blue Lake Holiday Park is, as the name suggests, a short stroll from the famed Blue Lake and set on 27 acres of beautifully landscaped gardens.
 Plonked in a prime location with Mount Gambier’s biggest attractions, a golf course and the region’s wineries all on your doorstop, and with an impressive playground, swimming pool and tennis courts on-site, everyone will be kept happy.
 With views of the surrounding valley, stay in one of the brand-spanking new Luxury Lakeside Villas - family-friendly Mount Gambier accommodation sorted!
 Each villa has two bedrooms, two bathrooms, a fully equipped kitchen and is decked out with all the modern creature comforts.
-Don’t leave your best friend behind, many of the Mount Gambier Blue Lake Holiday Park accommodation options are also pet friendly.

 WHAT TO DO

 Descend into an underground oasis at Mount Gambier’s Umpherston Sinkhole.
 Tucked conveniently in the heart of town lies an impressive work of nature formed by millions of years’ limestone corrosion and the magical touch of a few local green-thumbs.
 Discover a beautiful sunken garden set in a collapsed limestone cave now blanketed with flowers, plants and lush green grass.
 Appreciate its size and depth from the viewing platforms at the top of the sinkhole, venture down into the sinkhole, along the terraces and behind the hanging vines, or stick around after sunset and meet some of the friendly possums emerging daily at dusk!

 2. Blue Lake